phrase/slimkeyfy/README.md

 Approach
 -
 Most of the time tools like this go for a 80/20 approach stating that 80% can be done right and 20% have to be done manually.
 Our approach is similar but a bit different.
 Translating and tagging your Rails app can be error prone.
 In order to reduce this Slimkeyfy streams in every line that matches the regular expression engine and prompts you to take an action.
 This guarantees a higher quality but also gets us closer to the 90%.
 It might take a little more time than full automation.
 The collected data is then processed into a YAML file.
 If you don't provide a YAML one will be created.
-All your processed views and resulting translations will be merged with the existing.
+All your processed views and resulting translations will be merged with the existing YAML.

 Usage
 -